ewquon/coupling-manual/docs/index.rst

 Mesoscale-to-Microscale Coupling Manual
 =======================================

+***CURRENTLY UNDER CONSTRUCTION***

-This documentation should provide a good starting point for performing high-fidelity wind-plant simulations with mesoscale-to-microscale coupling (MMC).
+This documentation describes ongoing work at the National Renewable Energy Laboratory (NREL) in mesoscale-to-microscale coupling (MMC).
+These docs should provide a good starting point for performing high-fidelity MMC wind-plant simulations using the WRF/SOWFA mesoscale/microscale solvers.

 .. toctree::
    :maxdepth: 3